RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 **Used for:** Pipes, redirects, variables, loops, scripts to run on managed nodes.
 ```
+ansible all -m shell -a 'ls -ld /data' (It checks the `/data` directory on all Ansible-managed hosts and displays its permissions, owner, group, and directory details.)

 ansible all -m shell -a 'rm -rf /tmp/*' (Delete Files)

 ansible all -m shell -a 'touch /tmp/file{1..5}' (Create Multiple Files)